Best Cheap Health Insurance in Montana (2026)

 Bronze plans pay for about 60% of your medical care.

-Bronze plans make sense for individuals who are young, healthy and can cover a large, unexpected medical bill from their savings.
+Bronze plans make sense for young and healthy individuals who can cover a large, unexpected medical bill from their savings.
 These plans have affordable rates, but you need to pay a high deductible before most services start.

 Catastrophic plans: Best for preventing financial catastrophe